Lathika24/TO-DO-LIST-APPLICATION---FIREBASE-AUTHENTICATION/README.md

 # ✅ Cloud-Based To-Do List Application (React JS + Firebase)

-This project is a **cloud-powered To-Do List web application** developed using **React JS** for the frontend and **Firebase** for backend services including Authentication, Firestore Database, and Hosting.
+This project is a **cloud-powered To-Do List web application** developed using **React JS** for the frontend and **Firebase** for backend services including Authentication.
 It allows users to authenticate via Google, manage tasks in real-time, and access their task list securely from any device.

 ---